 - Prescription painkillers

-The self-medication theory is the most popular explanation for the common co-occurrence of substance abuse and PTSD.
-The mindset behind PTSD drug abuse is that these substances will prevent or reduce the emotional pain, anxiety, fear and shame caused by PTSD.
-Although substances can provide temporary relief, they have many long-lasting negative side effects that outweigh any benefits.
+The mindset behind PTSD and drug addiction is that these substances reduce the emotional pain, anxiety, fear and shame caused by PTSD.
+Although drugs and alcohol can provide temporary relief, they have many long-lasting negative side effects that outweigh any benefits.
+Prolonged drug abuse results in a physical and emotional dependency on drugs or alcohol.
+This dependency creates the false belief that continued use will produce feelings of normality or happiness.

 - Emotional numbing